 They are quite light considering their size.

-Oval ones are harder than flat square or enamel ones to use for other things such as pot-luck size lasagna, etc.
+Oval ones are harder than the square ones to use for other things such as pot-luck size lasagna, etc.

 Foil Roasting Pans